Dr Christine Unterhitzenberger

 - Website: Twitter | LinkedIn | ORCID

-Dr Christine Unterhitzenberger (BEng, MEng, MAPM, SFHEA) is an Associate Professor in Project Management at the School of Civil Engineering at University of Leeds.
-Furthermore, she is the interim Chair of the Research Advisory Group for the Association for Project Management (APM), a Department Editor for the Project Management Journal (PMJ), a Member of the Professional Standards and Knowledge Committee for the Association for Project Management (APM) and the Communications Officer for the Project Organising SIG at the European Academy of Management (EURAM).
+Dr Christine Unterhitzenberger (BEng, MEng, ChPP, MAPM, SFHEA) is an Associate Professor in Project Management at the School of Civil Engineering at University of Leeds and a Chartered Project Professional.
+Furthermore, she is the Chair of the Research Advisory Group for the Association for Project Management (APM), a Department Editor for the Project Management Journal (PMJ), a Member of the Professional Standards and Knowledge Committee for the Association for Project Management (APM) and the Communications Officer for the Project Organising SIG at the European Academy of Management (EURAM).

 For her PhD research she won the 2016 Highly Commended Emerald/EFMD Outstanding Doctoral Research Award as well as a Best Paper Award at the Britisch University in Dubai Doctoral Research Conference.
 More recently she won the DSI/PMI Instructional Case Writing Competition for a teaching case on “Resolving agency issues in client-contractor relationships: The Merck Innovation Centre” which will be published on the PMI website soon.